BioBoost/course-docker/README.md

-# Docker Introduction
+# Introduction to Docker

-This course give an introduction in Docker.
+This course gives an introduction in Docker.
 It explains what Docker is and how to use it.